Blue Heelers: episode guide

 Mind Wide Open

-April 14, 2004
+Wed, April 14, 2004

 Reasonable Doubt (Live Episode)

-April 21, 2004
+Wed, April 21, 2004

-Audience: 1.6 million
+Ratings: 1.6 million

-Written by Tony Morphett, Directed by Aarne Neeme
+Directed by Aarne Neeme

-April 28, 2004
+Wed, April 28, 2004

-Susie and Jonesy try to help a little boy who is desperate to visit his mother at the local women’s prison, and are soon drawn into a web of lies and deception, which includes a torched car and a young man found fleeing the prison.
+Susie and Jonesy try to help a little boy who is desperate to visit his mother at the local women's prison and are soon drawn into a web of lies and deception, which includes a torched car and a young man found fleeing the prison.

 Guest Starring: Angela Hattersley as Heidi Gills, Christine Keogh as Sonia Stafford, Gregory Ross as John Neville, Judith Roberts as Val Ferber, Louis Corbett as Thomas Gills, Sallyanne Ryan as Rhonda Hewitt, Hamish Michael as Antony Beaumont, Nathan Wentworth as Quentin Bell

-Secret & Lies
+Secret and Lies

-May 05, 2004
+Wed, May 05, 2004

 Jo re-opens the case of a missing teenager when his mother claims to have seen him in the dead of night.
 Jo senses there is more to this case than she originally thought and soon finds herself involved in a web of lies.